 Mindfulness meditation is a mental exercise that focuses thoughts on the present moment and is proven to significantly reduce anxiety and depression.
 By paying close attention to something that’s happening right now, such as breathing, we effectively train our brains to slow down.
 But like any exercise, meditation takes practice.
 I try to meditate every morning while I’m still in bed, so when I inevitably feel my mind spiralling into anxiety later, I can calm myself down.
 I like to follow along with the guided meditation on the Buddhify App, a collection of quick meditations designed to fit into your busy day but meditating on your own works too.

 I’m not going to lie, I don’t love every minute of my yoga practice but I do love how it improves my mental health.
-This Monday, I’m going to make my body and mind happy with an hour of hot vinyasa yoga because I know exercise can release feel-good endorphins and over time, improves brain function.
+This month, I’m going to make my body and mind happy with hot vinyasa yoga because I know exercise can release feel-good endorphins and over time, improves brain function.
 In fact, according to experts at Harvard University, the effects of exercise can be as powerful as antidepressants for some people.
-So, even though the weather outside is frightful, I’m going to drag my reluctant butt to class.
+So, I’m going to drag my reluctant butt to an online class.
 While I’m there, I’m going to imagine that the reason I’m dripping puddles of sweat is that I’m on a hot, sunny beach.

 I’m going all out today, I’ve decided to maximize the relaxing powers of my massage by springing for the full aromatherapy experience, which according to the Mayo Clinic’s website might offer some relief from my depression and anxiety.
 I know what you’re thinking and sure, “might” isn’t the same thing as “scientifically proven” but I’m depressed, not fussy.
 Now, which to choose?
 The relaxing lavender massage or an energizing citrus one?
 Considering my SAD has temporarily stolen all my energy, I think I’ll go for citrus.